Biography

 His current band, The Holy Flying Saucer, plays an all-original mélange of martian jazz, extraterrestrial hillbilly, and cosmic blues.

-The Saucer's forthcoming album, "Lost In SpaceFunk", soundtrack from the podcast of the same name, will be unleashed in 2021.
+The Saucer's forthcoming album, "Lost In SpaceFunk", soundtrack from the series of the same name, will be unleashed in 2024.

 Keep watching the sky.